-As part of PMI's RMI membership, in 2023 we have continued our active participation in RMI projects and initiatives.
+As part of PMI's RMI membership, in 2024 we have continued our active participation in RMI projects and initiatives.
 In addition, we plan to concentrate on the following steps in the future:

-- As part of our Responsible Sourcing Principles framework, continue to engage with our Direct Suppliers to further clarify our expectation related to responsible sourcing of conflict minerals/3TGs for our products from Compliant SORs; - Continue to encourage our Direct Suppliers to further strengthen due diligence measures in line with the OECD Guidance, thereby improving the quality and completeness of supply chain information available to us. - Continue raising awareness and provide training on our Policy, grievance mechanism requirements, compliance expectations and information to our present Direct Suppliers and future direct suppliers this includes encouraging them to take e-learning courses available through the RBA eLearning Academy; - Encourage our Direct Suppliers to continue to enforce their respective Conflict Minerals policies throughout their value chain; - Increase our engagement and collaboration with RMI to strengthen the implementation of RMI due diligence tools in our due diligence program.
-This will also support our determination of our Direct Suppliers' compliance with our RSPs; - Continue training our employees responsible for the procurement of electronics and those in related supporting roles, including through programs made available by RMI; - Continue to enhance the CMRT data assurance process with our Direct Suppliers; - Based on the positive outcome of the pilot project launched in 2023 with two of our Direct Suppliers to increase the CMRT data collection frequency to biannual, we will continue our efforts to expand this approach to our other Direct Suppliers, as this process increases transparency and improves performance in our supply chain for the Covered Products; - Collaborate with other value chain partners to strengthen our due diligence and source minerals responsibly; and - Continue to contact non-conformant SORs in order to encourage them to obtain RMAP certification and, if they are not responsive or not interested, continue to ask our Direct Suppliers to disengage such SORs from our supply chain for the Covered Products going forward.
+- As part of our Responsible Sourcing Principles framework, continue to engage with our Direct Suppliers to further clarify our expectation related to responsible sourcing of conflict minerals/3TGs for our products from Compliant SORs; - Continue to encourage our Direct Suppliers to further strengthen due diligence measures in line with the OECD Guidance, thereby improving the quality and completeness of supply chain information available to us. - Continue raising awareness and provide training on our Policy, grievance mechanism requirements, compliance expectations and information to our present Direct Suppliers and future direct suppliers this includes encouraging them to take e-learning courses available through the RBA eLearning Academy; - Encourage our Direct Suppliers to continue to enforce their respective Conflict Minerals policies throughout their value chains; - Increase our engagement and collaboration with RMI to strengthen the implementation of RMI due diligence tools with relevant supply chains; - Continue to closely monitor the developing situation in the DRC and to leverage RMI's guidance and updates on this topic; - Continue training our employees responsible for the procurement of materials in scope of due diligence to enhance their processes and increase data reliability; - Continue to enhance the CMRT data assurance process with our Direct Suppliers; - Based on the positive outcome 2024 exercise with our Direct Suppliers to increase the CMRT data collection frequency to biannual, we will continue our efforts to enhance our processes to increase transparency and improve performance in our supply chain for the Covered Products; - Collaborate with other value chain partners to strengthen our due diligence process and source minerals responsibly; and - Continue to contact non-conformant SORs in order to encourage them to obtain RMAP certification and, if they are not responsive or not interested, continue to ask our Direct Suppliers to disengage such SORs from our supply chain for the Covered Products going forward.